nosada17/Hpylori/population_structure/README.md

-# Description of how the data was processed.
+# Description of how the data was processed

-- the alignment files were processed using
+- Alignment files were processed using `generate_multiallelic_vcf_HpGP.py` script.
+Output file name is